NCIOCPL/r4r-content/resources/resource149.md

       firstname: Andrea
       lastname: Califano
 ---
-MARINa uses the transcriptional targets of each transcription factor (TF) as a multiplexed reporter assay to infer the TFs controlling the transition between related cellular states.
-This is performed by computing the effect that enrichment of each regulon has on the differentially expressed genes between two phenotypic states.
+Phenotypic changes eﬀected by pathophysiological events are captured by gene expression proﬁle measurements, determining mRNA abundance on a genome-wide scale in a cellular population.
+Furthermore, mRNA expression does not constitute a reliable predictor of protein activity, as it fails to capture a variety of post-transcriptional and post-translational events that are involved in its modulation.
+To negate this problem, MARINa uses the transcriptional targets of each TF as a multiplexed reporter assay to infer the TFs controlling the transition between cellular phenotypes.
+This task is performed by computing the effect that enrichment of each regulon (i.e., its activated and repressed targets) has on the differentially expressed genes between two phenotypic states.